Unusual Malaysian Drinks You Want To Try

 White Coffee or Pak Ko Pi (Hokkien)

-White Coffee is a type of Coffee that originates from Ipoh, ranked among the top three coffee towns in Asia by Lonely Planet.
+White coffee is a type of coffee that originates from Ipoh and is which Lonely Planet ranked among the top three coffee towns in Asia.

 On the other hand, White Coffee is roasted with margarine, without sugar, which gives the Coffee a lighter color.